saylordotorg/course_bio313/Unit03.md

+---
+layout: default
+title: "BIO313: Population Ecology"
+course_description: "An investigation of the interactions among organisms and their environment that influence and regulate population size.
+Covers forms of intrinsic population growth and factors affecting that growth, ecological relationships, and the means through which populations can be managed to maintain species and biodiversity."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Population Regulation: Intrinsic Factors and Environmental Pressures That Affect Population Size** <span id="3"></span> *In this unit, we will develop an understanding of natural population